jon-jacky/Piety/README.md

 use it for [experiments](piety) in tasking and concurrency where tasks update windows as we control their behavior by typing  commands at the Python interpreter.

+We also use the editor as our [web browser](browser/README.md).
+Downloaded web pages are stored and displayed in editor buffers.

 Here is more about some Piety [design decisions](doc/rationale.md) and their rationales.